aguslr/multibootusb/README.md

 * **[Clonezilla Live][clonezilla]**: a small bootable GNU/Linux distribution for x86/amd64 (x86-64) based computers.

-* **[Grml Live Linux][grml]**: a bootable live system based on Debian that includes a collection of GNU/Linux software especially for system administrators.

 * **[Debian][]**: a free operating system (OS) for your computer.

 * **[elementary OS][elementary]**: a fast and open replacement for Windows and OS X.